QuantumScrewdriver/survey-builder/docs/source/glossary.rst

   experiment
-    a template for studies. a given experiment can be run many times with different settings for different studies.
+    a template for studies. a given experiment can be run many times with different settings for different studies. an experiment consists of a set of items of a given type but may have different values of parameters

   app
     FIXME as in app1 and app2